This document describes how to accelerate access to resources in COS through CDN.

 Notes: Acceleration services in and outside the Chinese mainland are billed separately.
 For more information, see Billing Overview.

-1. After a wildcard domain name is configured, its subdomain names and second-level wildcard domain names cannot be connected to in another account.
+1. If a wildcard domain name is connected here, its sub-domains and second-level wildcard domain names cannot be connected by any other accounts.

 |Project||(Optional) Project is a set of resources shared by all Tencent Cloud products.
 You can manage it on the Project Management page.|